 If you have “standard” halogen bulbs without projector lenses and you want to upgrade your lights, you do not have to purchase a new car.
 There are probably exact-fit replacement (aftermarket) headlamps that will give you more light and help you prevent a car accident from happening.
 For relatively modest costs, you can purchase aftermarket LED bulbs that should be able to fit into your low-beam headlight sockets that will use the reflectors inside your light housing the same way that halogen bulbs did, except that the LED bulbs will be much brighter.

-You should look at ratings for the amount of light emitted (usually in the form of “lumens“).
-Regardless of the technology used, brighter bulbs will enable you to see better at night.
+You should look at ratings for the amount of light emitted (usually in the form of “lumens” but may also be measured as “foot-candles“).
+Regardless of the technology used or the measurement units, brighter bulbs will enable you to see better at night.

 Glare To Other Drivers